Field Education

 Educational/Camp Placements

-In education placements, students lead religious school or adult education classes and tutor b’nei mitzvah students.
+In education internships, students lead religious school or adult education classes and tutor b’nei mitzvah students.
 Frequently, our students serve as synagogue education directors, provide family education or oversee children’s services.
 In summer camp settings, students play an integral part in cultivating intentional, creative and joyful communities – leading services, planning activities and serving as a pastoral presence.

 Sample of recent placements: